sdboard/LMU-CMSI-281-fall2016/FunWithTrees/ReadMe.md

-ReadMe.md
+ReadMe.md\n
-This is my FunWithTrees program, SDBTrie, where I implement a prefix tree Instructions to user: save a text document, (example: t.txt), containing only letters and numbers to x directory save SDBTrie.java and TrieInterface.java to x directory
+This is my FunWithTrees program, SDBTrie, where I implement a prefix tree \n Instructions to user: save a text document, (example: t.txt), containing only letters and numbers to x directory save SDBTrie.java and TrieInterface.java to x directory